thomasw/querylist/docs/source/querylist.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 Field lookups can extend to properties of properties (and so on).
-Simply replace the dot operator that you'd normally use with a double underscore.
+Simply replace the dot operator that one would normally use with a double underscore.
 ``meta__description="Cats"``, for example, would match against all objects in the QueryList where object.meta.description=="Cats."